 This is nothing new.
 It is just who gets labeled undesirable that changes.
 Back in 1922, the worry was about a large influx of immigrants from southern Europe.
 Southern Europe represented the “shithole” countries to the Trumps of that era.
 The worry was that southern Europeans would drag down the intellectual abilities of the average American as can be seen in this example from the Scientific Monthly Vol. 15, №5, page 419:

 The writer believes, however, that there is accumulating evidence from studies in general intelligence of certain immigrant groups, at least, which material, coupled with the results of researches in the inheritance of mental traits, should cause us to consider rather carefully the bearing which these facts may have on features of the racial mixture that will surely come out of the shift in the source and nature of immigration.

 As usual, the “race realists” of the day pretended to be somewhat reasonable (page 420).
 A tactic I am very familiar with today:

 For instance, if the average intelligence of certain of the South European stocks which have come to us in the past twenty-five years should prove to be as high as that of the older American stock (i. e., of North European ancestry) the problem of mixing the older and the newer stocks, so far as general intelligence is concerned, will not be serious.

 But in fact they really want to convince the general public that:

 If the Latins, say, who come to us should prove to be but four fifths as intelligent on the average and less variable when compared with the North European offspring in this country, the racial mixtures between the two may be damaging to the welfare of the country.

-In other words, southern Europeans in 1922, had the same status as Mexicans have in America today.
-This is something people of southern European descent in America should keep in mind before throwing their lot behind Trumpism seeking to divide people into superior and inferior people:
+In other words, southern Europeans in 1922 had the same status as Mexicans in America today.
+This is something people of southern European descent in America should keep in mind before throwing their lot behind Trumpism and seeking to divide people into superior and inferior groups: